trigodevops/test_repo/README.md

 ### Stage 2:
 1. Update app version and deploy it to dev and then to prod
 2. Update configuration values and deploy (Update one of the values in the config file - should restart the app and as a result to update the service response)

-### Stage 3:
-Describe an implementation of logging and metrics collection for your services